A Lightweight Fourier-based Network for Binaural Speech Enhancement with Spatial Cue Preservation: Experiments

 \subsection{Implementation Details}

 All audio signals are processed at a sampling rate of 16~kHz.
 For feature extraction, we employ an STFT with a 256-point FFT and a 128-sample hop size.
 The parallel Gammatone filterbank is configured with 64 channels.
 The model's encoder consists of two layers of LightConv 1D blocks ($M=2$), the backbone network is one layer of GAFM, and the decoder is two layers of LightConv 2D blocks ($N=2$).
 For training, the AdamW optimizer is used with an initial learning rate of $2 \times 10^{-4}$.
 The model is trained for 100 epochs with a batch size of 20, using a multi-step learning rate scheduler.
 Early stopping is enabled to terminate training if the validation loss does not improve for 8 consecutive epochs.
 The weighting coefficients $\alpha, \beta, \gamma,$ and $\kappa$ for the composite loss function are set to 1, 10, 1, and 10, respectively.
 The regularization weight $\lambda_s$, $\lambda_e$, and $\lambda_{tv}$ are all set to $1 \times 10^{-4}$.
+Further implementation details and full parameter settings can be found in our open-source code.\footnote{\url{https://github.com/Luxikun669/GAF-Net}}